 What causes hyper flashing?

 Hyper flashing is nothing more than a turn signal that blinks faster than normal.
 It’s a deliberate function of the vehicle’s turn signal circuit that alerts the driver that there is a bulb failure.

 Standard bulbs (not LEDs) use electrical resistance to create light.
 When you turn a bulb on, the filament will generate that resistance, in turn creating heat and light.
 If a bulb is burned-out, your vehicle can tell that the resistance is low and will begin to hyper flash.

-Any time you replace standard-issue tail lights, marker lights or turn signals with LED upgrades, there is a risk for hyper-flashing.
-The key to success is to make sure the LED lights properly simulate the resistance of the standard bulbs they’re replacing.
+Any time you replace standard-issue tail lights, marker lights or turn signals with LED upgrades, there is a risk for hyper flashing.
+The use of a hyper flash resistor ensures the LED turn signal lights properly simulate the resistance of the standard bulbs being replaced.

 How do LEDs work?